Detecting quantum non-Gaussianity with a single quadrature: Sample complexity for multiple quadratures

 Let us now assume that $\hat\sigma\in\mathcal S_0^E$.
 In that case,

 by definition of the witness threshold value.
 Hence, with Eq.~\eqref{eq:HoeffdingNquad}, we obtain

 \end{proof}

-Note that the operator in Eq.~(\ref{eq:witnessmultiquad}) is not a POVM element since in general $\hat{W}_{\bm{x},\bm{\eta},\bm{\theta} } \npreceq \mathbb{1}$, but this can be achieved by dividing it by $N$.
-We chose the former convention to simplify the proof (in particular the application of Hoeffding's inequality) but normalizing to a POVM it is also possible to extend the operational meaning of Lemma~\ref{lem:operational_witness} to the general multi-quadrature setting.
+Note that the operator in Eq.~(\ref{eq:witnessmultiquad}) is not a POVM element since in general $\hat{W}_{\bm{\theta},\bm{x},\bm{\eta}} \npreceq \mathbb{1}$, but this can be achieved by dividing it by $N$.
+We chose the former convention to simplify the proof (in particular the application of Hoeffding's inequality) but normalizing to a POVM it is also possible to extend the operational meaning of Lemma~7 in the main text to the general multi-quadrature setting.